thiki-org/kotlin-rest-sample/worklog.md

 ## TODO

+* [ ] unit testing for sqlmap

+# 2018-08-14

-* [ ] include the user detail information of reporter and assignee into the ``issue`` entity response
+* [x] include the user detail information of reporter and assignee into the ``issue`` entity response
   - [x] try to use constructor args to associate reporter
-  - [ ] make other mapper methods work.
+  - [x] make other mapper methods work.
-* [ ] unit testing for sqlmap

 # 2018-08-13